aerospike/backup-go/README.md

 consistency is critical.
 While the scan-based backup may be faster, the XDR backup provides greater data integrity in these scenarios.

-For XDR backup client starts TCP server and accepts connections from the database.
+For XDR backup the client starts a TCP server and accepts connections from the database.

 XDR backups are stored in the new `asbx` binary format.